STATUTE and TEMPLATES

-The ACJ convenes at the Northeast, Michigan, and National University MALs.
+For the 2021-22 season, the ACJ will convene at the Appalachia and National University MALs.
 Every delegate assigned to the Court presents arguments as an Advocate for one of five cases (this includes drafting and submitting a Memorial or Counter-Memorial before the Model), and sits as a Justice on the Bench to hear, deliberate, and help draft Opinions on the other four cases.

 Students can apply for the ACJ as a single individual or as a pair of students.
 A single individual will be the sole Advocate for his assigned country’s case, and serve as a Justice for each of the other four cases.
 A pair of students will both serve as Advocates for their assigned country’s case, but only one can serve as a speaking and voting Justice on each of the other four cases (the other individual is welcome to provide support to the Justice but cannot participate in the proceedings for that case — pairs are encouraged to switch the Justice role in different cases).
 Pairs should apply separately but clearly indicate they wish to work as a team on their application.

 |1.
 The Kingdom of Saudi Arabia v.
 Qatar: Regarding the stripping of citizenship of the Ghufran clan in Qatar|

 |2.
 The Sultanate of Oman v.
 Iran (represented by Kuwait): Regarding the explosion of oil tankers off the coast of Oman|